Black hole evaporation and semiclassical thin shell collapse: Introduction

-Nevertheless, the results that were obtained so far appear contradictory.
+Nevertheless, the results that have been obtained so far appear contradictory.
 On the one hand, models that use the outgoing Vaidya metric, as well as general metrics that satisfy certain regularity conditions, exhibit horizon avoidance \cite{kmy:13,ho:16a,bmt-1,cuwy:18,mnt}.
-That is, for an arbitrary law that describes conversion of the shell's mass to radiation, the gap $X \vcentcolon= R - r_\sg$ always remains positive.
-However, the dynamics of these shells involves peculiarities \cite{cuwy:18,mnt} that will be described below (Sec.~\ref{shell-plus}).
-On the other hand, arguments that are based on the iterative evaluation of the effects of backreaction (starting with the results for the energy-momentum tensor of Hawking radiation on the background of an eternal black hole) showed that while the collapse duration is extended, the shell eventually crosses the event horizon in a finite time of both Alice and Bob \cite{pp:09}.
+That is, for an arbitrary law that describes conversion of the shell's mass to radiation, the gap $X \vcentcolon= R - r_\sg$ between the shell and the Schwarzschild radius remains positive at all times.
+However, the dynamics of these shells involves some peculiarities \cite{cuwy:18,mnt} that will be described below (Sec.~\ref{shell-plus}).
+On the other hand, arguments that are based on the iterative evaluation of the effects of backreaction (starting with the results for the energy-momentum tensor of Hawking radiation on the background of an eternal black hole) have shown that while the collapse duration is extended, the shell eventually crosses the event horizon in a finite time of both Alice and Bob \cite{pp:09}.

-The semiclassical analysis of the energy-momentum tensor near $r_\sg$ for a general spherically symmetric collapse \cite{bmmt} demonstrated that, generically, the limiting forms of the tensor are only distinguished by two signs.
-The resulting near-horizon geometry is then described either by an outgoing or ingoing Vaidya metric with increasing or decreasing mass.
-Physically, the signs are determined by whether or not the null energy condition (NEC) \cite{he:book,econ} is satisfied, and by the growth or shrinking of $r_\sg$. {Using these results we resolve the apparent contradiction between the two sets of predictions for the final state of the thin shell collapse.} Furthermore, we derive quantitative limitations --- well above the Planck scale --- of both the thin shell models and the semiclassical formalism.

-This paper is organized as follows.
-In the next Section we briefly recap the main features of the regularity analysis and metric classification near $r_\sg$.
-Section~\ref{shell} first summarizes essential features of massive thin shell collapse in GR, and then presents the two cases of collapsing and evaporating shells.
-The consequences of our findings are discussed in Section~\ref{summary}.
+Since the near-horizon geometry of an evaporating black hole is described by the ingoing Vaidya metric with decreasing mass, this is the metric that should be used in thin shell models that aim to represent the last stages of gravitational collapse in the presence of collapse-triggered radiation.
+This scenario is analyzed in Sec.~\ref{nege}.
+The implications of our findings are discussed in Sec.~\ref{summary}.